ciakovx/rorcid.workshop/orcidWalkthrough.md

 You have a few choices:

-1. You can unnest one of the columns and leave `.drop` set to FALSE.
+1. You can unnest one of the columns and leave `.drop` set to `TRUE`.
 This will add rows for all the values in the nested lists, and drop the additional nested lists.
 Replace "MyUserName" below with your actual user name to write this file to your desktop.
 You can get your username by calling `Sys.getenv("USERNAME")`.

 ```{r write, eval=FALSE}
 carberry_keywords <- carberry_data %>%